The admissions process is part of the Solihull local authority co-ordinated scheme.

 APPLICATIONS

-If you would like to apply for a Nursery place to join us this academic year 2023-24, your child must have turned 3 before September 2023.
-Applications are made via the school office
+If you would like to apply for a Nursery place to join us this academic year 2024-25, your child must have turned 3 before September 2024.
+Applications are made via the school office and we have a few remaining spaces available for both a 15 hour and 30 hour provision for 2024-25 only.

-If you would like to apply for a Nursery place starting in September 2024, applications are made via the school office.
-It is no longer coo-ordinated by Solihull Local Authority.
+If you would like to apply for a Nursery place starting in September 2025, applications are made via the school office.
+It is no longer co-ordinated by Solihull Local Authority.

 You can make a late online application after the closing date.
 This may have an impact on a place being offered.